top of page

 Dartmouth College

-Project was completed with Azadeh Rashidi as a Senior Project Manager at Tod Williams Billie Tsien Architects + Partners
+The Hood Museum was completed under the leadership of Azadeh Rashidi as a Senior Project Manager at Tod Williams Billie Tsien Architects + Partners

 bottom of page